-The business disruptions wrought by the COVID-19 pandemic have materially negatively impacted our financial results throughout 2020, 2021, and the first six months of 2022, and we expect that our financial results for the near-term may be adversely affected.
-Of particular note, the spread of the Omicron variant in Hong Kong and China, along with the imposition of strong government control measures, significantly disrupted our operations and negatively affected our results of operations in the first half of 2022.
+The business disruptions wrought by the COVID-19 pandemic have materially negatively impacted our financial results throughout 2020, 2021, and the first nine months of 2022, and we expect that our financial results for the near-term may be adversely affected.
+Of particular note, the spread of the Omicron variant in Hong Kong and China, along with the imposition of strong government control measures, significantly disrupted our operations and negatively affected our results of operations in the first nine months of 2022.
 During the first half of the year, our third-party logistics providers experienced substantial difficulties importing and distributing our products in China.
 However, by early June 2022 the Chinese government began relaxing some of its more stringent policies and we found that the difficulties encountered by our third-party logistics providers were largely resolved by the end of the month.
-This improved state of affairs nevertheless remains fragile, as many restrictions continue in effect and the potential for more disruptive measures remains.
-The restrictions imposed to control the spread of COVID-19 have also severely impacted our ability to interact with our members, and the second quarter of 2022 marked the fourth consecutive quarter that we have been unable to sponsor any in-person member events in China, Macau or Hong Kong.
-In addition, restrictions on mobility in China are negatively impacting the ability of our members to interact with each other and their customers.
+Further, after four consecutive quarters during which we were unable to sponsor any inperson member events in China, Macau or Hong Kong, we sponsored an in-personevent at the end of the third quarter of 2022 in China and are now contemplating more such events.
+Additionally, we were able to conduct a series of roadshows throughout September, though the size of the gatherings were limited.Notwithstanding this modestly improved state of affairs, the Chinese government continues to impose strong control measures that are negatively impacting our ability to interact with each other and their customers.
 We will continue to assess the financial and operational impact of the COVID-19 pandemic, including its impact on the operations of our third-party providers.
 See "Item 1A.
 Risk Factors - Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorist attacks or acts of war..." in our most recent Annual Report on Form 10-K.